THE VALUE OF PANORAMIC SENSING

 How we sense the world determines how we experience and understand it.
 This has often been said, but we think it means a psychological change of perspective – it is only rarely directly applied to our physical senses.

-snoopy from peanuts giving psychiatrtic helpPanoraming is a baseline experience for any philosophy or psychology of man.
+peanuts - snoopy offers psychiatrtic helpPanoraming is a baseline experience for any philosophy or psychology of man.
 Then, without it, we are only experiencing and understanding a limited version of what human beings can do and be.

 The entire 'blinkered' way we see the world is based in focusing.
 We're not considering the whole picture because we're only using part of our sensory abilities to feel it with.